andyprowl/ape/Infrastructure/Documentation/docs/Backlog.md

     - Try to think how the generic pipeline would like if composed declaratively by the user
 - Write tutorial/documentation on gamma correction
 - Write tutorial/documentation on skyboxes
+- Glow should be independent of GLM: specializations of Uniform for glm types should be in Ape
 - Try FBX format for 3D models
     - Use FBX SDK for importing the models
 - The "Inversion" post-processing effect no longer seems to work